Although it may not be marketed as such, creatine is a popular fitness supplement often used as a pre workout.

 Creatine can provide benefits toward exercise performance regardless of whether it is taken as a pre-workout supplement or a post-workout supplement.

 While creatine is not considered on its own a pre-workout, it is often used as such.
-Whether taken right before exercise or combined with a pre-workout supplement, creatine can be equally effective in boosting performance.
+Whether taken right before exercise or combined with a pre-workout supplement, creatine can be equally effective in boosting physical performance and providing an energy boost to muscles.

 Creatine vs Pre-Workout: What are the Differences?